Privacy Policy

 The Services are provided, supported, and hosted in the United States and are governed by United States law and the laws of the applicable states within the United States.
 If you are using the Services from outside the United States, please be aware that your information may be transferred to, stored and processed in the United States where our servers are located and our databases are operated.
 The data protection and other laws of the United States might not be as comprehensive as those in your country.
 By using the Services, you consent to your information being transferred to our facilities and to the facilities of those third parties with whom we share it as described in our Privacy Policy.

 This Privacy Notice for California Residents supplements the information contained in the ATM.com Privacy Policy and applies solely to all visitors, users, and others who reside in the State of California ("consumers" or "you").
-Ant Money, Inc. (“we”, “our” or “us”) adopts this notice to comply with the California Consumer Privacy Act of 2018 (“CCPA”) and any terms defined in the CCPA have the same meaning when used in this notice.
+ATM.com, Inc. (“we”, “our” or “us”) adopts this notice to comply with the California Consumer Privacy Act of 2018 (“CCPA”) and any terms defined in the CCPA have the same meaning when used in this notice.

 Our website collects information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device ("Personal Information").